Minal-Arunashalam/Minal-Arunashalam/README.md

 **i'm minal, an ai/ml and software systems engineer**

-i love tackling complex problems—from edge-optimized ML pipelines to autonomous multi-agent systems.
+i love tackling complex problems—from edge-optimized ml pipelines to autonomous multi-agent systems.

-passionate about designing, building, and maintaining AI/ML models and the software systems that deliver them at scale.
+passionate about designing, building, and maintaining ai/ml models and the software systems that deliver them at scale.